 The Strategies and Options Committee

-To make the best choice regarding the future direction of Guelph Hydro, Guelph City Council created the Strategies and Options Committee to explore how we can get the most from our local utility assets.
-An asset review is a regular process municipalities undertake to ensure public assets are achieving maximum value.
+Guelph City Council created the Strategies and Options Committee to explore how we can get the most value from our local utility assets.

 Role of the Strategies & Options Committee